-C.7 Conservation Properties on Lateral Momentum Physics
+C.7.
+Conservation properties on lateral momentum physics

 The discrete formulation of the horizontal diffusion of momentum ensures the conservation of potential vorticity and the horizontal divergence, and the dissipation of the square of these quantities (i.e. enstrophy and the variance of the horizontal divergence) as well as the dissipation of the horizontal kinetic energy.
-In particular, when the eddy coefficients are horizontally uniform, it ensures a complete separation of vorticity and horizontal divergence fields, so that diffusion (dissipation) of vorticity (enstrophy) does not generate horizontal divergence (variance of the horizontal divergence) and vice versa.
+In particular, when the eddy coefficients are horizontally uniform, it ensures a complete separation of vorticity and horizontal divergence fields, so that diffusion

+(dissipation) of vorticity (enstrophy) does not generate horizontal divergence (variance of the horizontal divergence) and vice versa.

-These properties of the horizontal diffusion operator are a direct consequence of properties (4.9) and (4.10).
+These properties of the horizontal diffusion operator are a direct consequence of properties equation 3.2 and equation 3.3.
 When the vertical curl of the horizontal diffusion of momentum (discrete sense) is taken, the term associated with the horizontal gradient of the divergence is locally zero.

-C.7.1 Conservation of Potential Vorticity
+C.7.1.
+Conservation of potential vorticity